 STUDENT EMPLOYMENT FAQs for PARENTS & FAMILIES

 Who can work at Williams?
-All students are allowed to work after they have completed the required payroll forms (form I-9 is the BIG one).
+Nearly all students are allowed to work after they have completed the required payroll forms (form I-9 is the BIG one).
 Please contact us if you are unsure.

 How do students find jobs?
 A great place to start is logging on to Handshake, our online job posting system.
-New students gain access to this site in late July/early August.
-Once arriving on campus, they may hear of other opportunities through faculty members, staff, or word of mouth from their peers.
+New students gain access to this password protected site in late July/early August.
+After arriving on campus, they may hear of other opportunities through faculty members, staff, or their peers.

 What forms must be filled out before a student can work?
 Every employee of the college (students included!)
 MUST complete the I-9 form first and then the W-4 and M-4 forms (both for tax purposes).
 We strongly encourage that the I-9 be completed at the Resource Fair on Move-In Day , but anytime during the year in the Human Resources Office is OK too…as long as it’s before they start working!